asjadnaqvi/stata-waffle/README.md

 <img src="/figures/waffle1.png" width="100%">

+And add additional cetgories:

 ```
 waffle white black asian indian, over(agecat)
 ```

 <img src="/figures/waffle2.png" width="100%">

+Above the higher category determines the relatively heights.
+But we can also adjust it by a normalizaing variable `normvar()` which in this case is the total population variable:

 ```
 waffle white black asian indian, over(agecat) normvar(total)